-With the UK triggering Article 50, many companies are left wondering how this will affect their requirements under GDPR, and if this will shift their cyber security priorities
+After the UK triggered Article 50, many companies were left wondering how this will affect their requirements under GDPR, and if this will shift their cyber security priorities

 Fundamentally, Brexit will not change the requirements of GDPR.
 We will still be in the EU when GDPR comes into play, and whatever policies the government puts in place following Brexit will closely mirror, if not be exact replicas, of GDPR.
 The UK will need to set their laws to be equivalent and adequate so your priorities as a business should not change.

 If you have evaluated your security programme and are complying with GDPR, or making efforts to comply before it starts, then you should not be affected by Brexit and in fact will be ahead of national UK-only companies who will see changes to regulations post-Brexit for non-global companies.

 Andy Hague, an independent cyber security expert and consultant, stated “The difference between a directive and a regulation is that directives are an ‘ask’, and guidance, rather than a requirement.
 But with GDPR, the ownership has changed and now people are now making more effort because they don’t want to be held responsible and have to explain how a breach happened.
 Brexit will not change this.”

 Cyber security at a Board level